FoodPrints’ Approach to Food Education

-In FoodPrints, our teaching team provides students with hands-on experiences that nurture a sense of curiosity and excitement around fruits and vegetables.
-In both in-person and virtual formats, we encourage students to use their 5 senses as they explore new foods, to consider how food looks and how it makes them feel, and to be involved in all parts of preparing a meal from harvesting to cooking to sharing it.
+The FRESHFARM FoodPrints teaching team provides students with hands-on experiences that nurture a sense of curiosity and excitement around fruits and vegetables.
+Through the FoodPrints program model and curriculum, we encourage students to use their 5 senses as they explore new foods, to consider how food looks and how it makes them feel, and to be involved in all parts of preparing a meal from harvesting to cooking to sharing food.

 At the end of the day, eating is an individual’s choice, so rather than pressuring students to eat, we fill the classroom with joy and affirmations of student worth and celebrate their contributions to the meal.
-Allowing students to make the choice to try the food — or not — gives them a sense of autonomy, pride in their participation in the meal preparation and sharing process, and develop food preferences in their own time and on their own terms.
+Allowing students to make the choice to try the food—or not—builds autonomy and pride in the meal preparation, and allows them to develop food preferences in their own time and on their own terms.

 “Allowing children to enjoy a wide variety of food and cultivate a spirit of joy with food and body is the best ‘nutrition education’ we can give them.” – Lauren Anton, RD

 Four pillars of FoodPrints’ approach to food education

 Choose Language Around Food Carefully

 We try not to use the terms “good” and “bad” or “healthy” and “unhealthy” when talking about food.
 Rather than assigning a moral hierarchy to food that may cause unnecessary guilt and shame around food and eating, we encourage students to reflect on how consuming different foods makes them feel.
 We have found this practice much more effective in nurturing a positive relationship with food.
 We also use the phrase “Don’t yuck my yum” to help students see that even if they don’t care for a certain food, they wouldn’t want to spoil the experience for someone else who does enjoy that food.